Posted: 11/28/2019 | November 28th, 2019

 I’ve been traveling between Cuba and the US since I was born.
 (Actually, even before I was born: my mom came to the States when she was pregnant with me.
 I like to say I was made in Havana and born in the USA.)

 As a Cuban-American who wrote a book on the country and runs tours there, I’ve made it my mission to share my appreciation for Cuban culture with everyone who wants to experience it.
+And I want to make sure that enjoying this beautiful island is accessible to all.

 People frequently ask me if Cuba is expensive.